 Who is eligible to apply?

 The Rural Community Energy Fund (RCEF) is available to eligible organisations in rural communities in England that represent a rural community of fewer than 10,000 residents.
-For the purposes of the RCEF we use the ‘Office of National Statistics’ (ONS) definition of a rural community as a settlement of fewer than 10,000 residents.
+For the purposes of the RCEF we use the ‘Office of National Statistics’ (ONS) definition of a rural community as a settlement of fewer than 10,000 residents, however in some cases populations of between 10,000 and 30,000 can also be considered as wider rural areas.
 Defra’s Magic Map will show you if your postcode is based in a rural area (the guidance documents contain further information on how to use the Magic Map to determine your eligibility).

 Communities applying to the fund must be a legal entity in order to receive public funds – examples of suitable legal entities include:

 - Registered Social Landlord

 - Parish Council

 - Faith Group

 Local authorities are not eligible for RCEF however they can support or partner community groups who wish to apply.

 The grant is not for the purchase of capital equipment and cannot be used to cover costs incurred prior to the grant offer.

 Stage 1 grants – up to a maximum of £40,000 can be granted for Stage 1.
 Stage 1 grants are intended to be used to secure the provision of professional services to undertake a feasibility study.
 Where appropriate, funds can also be used for project management costs, and community engagement activities.